-We recommend that you use the coarse adjustment knob to bring the specimen stage to its uppermost position.
-Use the focus dial of the condenser to move the condenser holder to the central position.
-In this way the condenser can be fitted at the right place in the condenser holder and fixed with the adjusting screw.
-In doing so the turntable should be pointing towards the front side.
-The two centring turnscrews can be attached to the suitable points at the side panels of the condenser by means of the screw connection of their spring holders.
-When doing this, you should be able to read the scale from the front.
+We recommend that you use the coarse adjustment knob to bring the specimen stage to its uppermost position when you need to remove the condenser.
+Then use the focus dial of the condenser to move the condenser holder to a low position.
+In this way the condenser can be taken off after loosening the screw on the left side holding ring.
 You should avoid touching the optical lenses with bare fingers.